University Organization, Governance, and Governing Bodies

 Agnès Fichard-Carroll, Vice President for Academic Affairs and Student Life

-Professor at the Faculty of Science, member of the Montpellier Institute of Neuroscience (University of Montpellier, INSERM).
+Professor in the Faculty of Sciences and a member of the Montpellier Institute of Neuroscience (University of Montpellier, INSERM).
 A specialist in neuroscience, she has been teaching in Montpellier since 2001.
-Agnès Fichard-Carroll has been Vice President for Education and University Life since 2022.
+Agnès Fichard-Carroll has served as Vice President for Education and University Life since 2022.
 She was Vice President for Social Responsibility at the University of Montpellier from 2015 to 2021.
-She has been the institution's Gender Equality Officer since 2015, a role she also held when she was Vice President for Social and Cultural Action at Montpellier 2 University from 2013 to 2015.
+She has served as the institution’s Special Advisor for Gender Equality since 2015, a role she previously held while serving as Vice President for Social and Cultural Affairs at the University of Montpellier 2 from 2013 to 2015.

 Executive Vice Presidents